 - Motocross is conducted on a closed course that includes left and right turns, hills, jumps and irregular terrain.
-If possible, a motocross course should be laid out over natural terrain, and high-speed sections should be avoided. - The course must be between a half mile and 1-1/2-miles long, with a minimum width of 20 feet.
-The starting area should face up grade when possible and be free of humps, jumps, gullies and hard-to-see irregularities. - A stadium motocross is held in a stadium or other confined area on a manufactured track.
+If possible, a motocross course should be laid out over natural terrain, and high-speed sections should be avoided. - In general, the course should be between a half mile and 1-1/2-miles long, with a minimum width of 20 feet.
+The starting area should face up grade when possible and be free of humps, jumps, gullies and hard-to-see irregularities.
+The AMA does not homologate racetracks. - A stadium motocross is held in a stadium or other confined area on a manufactured track.
 Stadium motocross uses a heat-final type of program. - In any heat or final race at stadium motocross meets the organizer may limit the number of motorcycles to a maximum of 25.